Our top pick for

-There are currently 15.5 million Trinity Industries shares held short by investors – that's known as Trinity Industries's "short interest".
-This figure is 0% up from 15.5 million last month.
+There are currently 8.1 million Trinity Industries shares held short by investors – that's known as Trinity Industries's "short interest".
+This figure is 3.9% down from 8.4 million last month.

 There are a few different ways that this level of interest in shorting Trinity Industries shares can be evaluated.

-Trinity Industries's "short interest ratio" (SIR) is the quantity of Trinity Industries shares currently shorted divided by the average quantity of Trinity Industries shares traded daily (recently around 1.0 million).
-Trinity Industries's SIR currently stands at 15.31.
-In other words for every 100,000 Trinity Industries shares traded daily on the market, roughly 15310 shares are currently held short.
+Trinity Industries's "short interest ratio" (SIR) is the quantity of Trinity Industries shares currently shorted divided by the average quantity of Trinity Industries shares traded daily (recently around 919738.47900113).
+Trinity Industries's SIR currently stands at 8.81.
+In other words for every 100,000 Trinity Industries shares traded daily on the market, roughly 8810 shares are currently held short.

-A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against Trinity Industries.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Trinity Industries.

 Find out more about how you can short Trinity Industries stock.

 Trinity Industries, Inc. provides rail transportation products and services in North America.
 It operates through three segments: Railcar Leasing and Management Services Group, Rail Products Group, and All Other.
 The Railcar Leasing and Management Services Group segment leases freight and tank railcars; originates and manages railcar leases for third-party investor-owned fund; and provides fleet maintenance and management services to industrial shippers.
-As of December 31, 2019, it had a fleet of 103,705 owned or leased railcars.
+As of December 31, 2020, it had a fleet of 107,045 owned or leased railcars.
 This segment serves industrial shipper and railroad companies operating in agriculture, construction and metals, consumer products, energy, and refined products and chemicals markets.
-The Rail Products Group segment manufactures freight and tank railcars for transporting various liquids, gases, and dry cargo; and offers railcar maintenance services.
+The Rail Products Group segment manufactures freight and tank railcars for transporting various liquids, gases, and dry cargo; and offers railcar maintenance and modification services.
 This segment serves railroads, leasing companies, and industrial shippers of products in the agriculture, construction and metals, consumer products, energy, and refined products and chemicals markets.
-The All Other segment manufactures guardrail, crash cushions, and other highway barriers; and engages in the logistics and other peripheral businesses.
-The company sells or leases products and services through its own sales personnel and independent sales representatives.
+The All Other segment manufactures guardrail, crash cushions, and other highway barriers.
+It sells or leases products and services through its own sales personnel and independent sales representatives.
 Trinity Industries, Inc. was incorporated in 1933 and is headquartered in Dallas, Texas.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.